-A FORMER BBC camera operator who had to give up the job she loved due to ill health has poured all of her passion into photographer and is now set to showcase her works in Gourock.
+A FORMER BBC camera operator who had to give up the job she loved due to ill health has poured all of her passion into photography and is now set to showcase her works in Gourock.

 Roseann Murdoch, who lives in the town, enjoyed an exciting and varied career filming for the BBC and as a freelancer before spinal stenosis forced her to give it up.